 Salary Range: £42,789.00 to £45,909.00 (pro-rata for part-time vacancies)

-The Police, Fire and Crime Commissioner for Essex is seeking an exceptional candidate with good organisational and communication skills to support the work of the Essex Restorative and Mediation service.
+The Police, Fire and Crime Commissioner for Essex is seeking an exceptional candidate with good leadership, organisational and communication skills to provide maternity cover for the Essex Restorative and Mediation service manager.

-The post holder will be responsible for the smooth running and administration of the Restorative and Mediation service by ensuring referrals are processed in a timely and effective manner.
+The post holder will be responsible for the smooth running of the service, managing staff and being the public face of the service.

 Please evidence the following areas on your application;

-For further information, please contact Greg Myddelton on telephone 101, extension 161644
+For further information, please contact Greg Myddelton on telephone 07841 112940

 Would you like to join us as a volunteer?